These Cloud Vulnerabilities Will Cause Your Next Data Breach

 Excessive Permissions

 Fast company operations are one of the main advantages of switching to the cloud.
 However, access credentials are routinely distributed hurriedly and needlessly in the interest of expediency, resulting in many individuals having excessive permissions for which they have no business need for.
-The issue is that if any of those credentials end up in the wrong hands, attackers would then have unrestricted access to private information.
+If any of those credentials end up in the wrong hands, attackers would have unrestricted access to private information.

 By 2023 (up from 50% in 2020) 25% of security breaches will be due to improper handling of login credentials, identities, and privileges, predicts Gartner.